Gravity-induced geometric spin Hall effect as a probe of universality of free fall of quantum particle: Gravity-induced GSHE

-Specifically, let us consider a simple system of originally static electrons at a certain height $h_g$.
-Set all the electrons carrying spin along the vertical direction ($z$-axis) and freely falling to a tilted detection plane in the action of the Earth's gravity [see Fig.\ref{pic1}].
-Our results show that the electron's space-averaging point of free fall will be shifted by $\delta\propto\lambda_g/(2\pi)\sigma\tan\theta$ along the $y$ axis with respect to its classical point of free fall.
-Here $\sigma=\pm1/2$ is the original spin of electron in the propagation direction of the electron beam and the sign of $\sigma$ denotes its handedness with respect to the positive $z$-axis direction.
-This displacement's magnitude is of the order of the \textit{de Broglie} wavelength $\lambda_g$ of the electrons at the moment they are received by the detector.
-This effect implies that electrons or other quantum particles in different spin orientations follow ``different paths", which suggests possible violations of the UFF to some extent.
+We consider a simple system of electron originally carrying spin along the vertical direction ($z$-axis) and falling freely from rest from a height $h_g$ towards a tilted detection plane [see Fig.~\ref{pic1}].
+The electron's space-averaged point of free fall will be shifted along the $y$ axis by an amount $\delta\sim({\lambda_g}/{4\pi})\sigma\tan\theta$ compared to its classical point of free fall.
+Here $\sigma=\pm1/2$ is the initial polarization of electron along the positive $z$-axis.
+This displacement $\delta$ is an order of magnitude smaller than the \textit{de Broglie} wavelength of the electron when it hitting the detector $\lambda_g\sim 2\pi\hbar/(m\sqrt{2gh_g})$.
+This effect implies that electrons or other quantum particles with different spin orientations follow ``different paths", and in this sense can be viewed as a kind of violations of UFF.